thingSoC/embedis/doc/mainpage.md

 > :1\n

 \par
-The different persistant memory stores are called "dictionaries", \n and you can inquiry what dictionary types are available on your system with the DICTIONARIES command, for example:
+The different persistent memory stores are called "dictionaries", \n and you can query what dictionary types are available on your system with the DICTIONARIES command, for example:
 > DICTIONARIES \n
 > *3 \n